Audebert96Adamo/laravelProject/readme.txt

 npm install

-npm run dev // you must also have : php artisan serve
+npm run dev // you must also have : php artisan serve and phpMyAdmin running at the same time

 now go on the home page of php artisan serve